Altera Hardware Description Language

 Altera Hardware Description Language (AHDL) is a proprietary hardware description language (HDL) developed by Altera Corporation.
 AHDL is used for digital logic design entry for Altera's complex programmable logic devices (CPLDs) and field-programmable gate arrays (FPGAs).
 It is supported by Altera's MAX-PLUS and Quartus series of design software.
-AHDL has an Ada-like syntax and its feature set is comparable to the synthesizable portions of the Verilog and VHDL hardware description languages.
+AHDL has an Ada-like syntax, while its feature set is comparable to the synthesizable portions of the Verilog and VHDL hardware description languages.
 In contrast to HDLs such as Verilog and VHDL, AHDL is a design-entry language only; all of its language constructs are synthesizable.
 By default, Altera software expects AHDL source files to have a .tdf extension (Text Design Files).